CEG-ICRISAT/Raspberry/README.md

 Authors: Mohan AVSK Katta (k.krishnamohan@cgiar.org, Aamir W Khan (a.khan@cgiar.org), Dadakhalandar Doddamani (d.doddamani@cgiar.org) and Rajeev K Varshney (r.k.varshney@cgiar.org)

 Center of Excellence in Genomics

 ICRISAT, Hyderabad, India

 ## ABOUT
+* Process hundreds or thousands of samples
 * Developed in C language using HTSlib (http://htslib.org) library with a focus on speed and parallelism.
-* Works and tested with compressed(gzip)/uncompressed Illumina MiSeq and HiSeq FASTQ paired/single end reads.
+* Works and tested with compressed(gzip) or uncompressed Illumina MiSeq and HiSeq FASTQ paired/single end reads.
-* The package includes a static compiled binary file on x86_64 platform
+* The package includes a static binary (bin/raspberry) compiled on x86_64 platform inase you want to use it standalone; otherwise you may have to compile
-* Helpful to process hundreds or thousands of samples

 ## COMPILE and INSTALL
 do the following in decompressed/cloned dir